Relieve Sore Muscles: 7 Foods that Help Muscle Recovery

 - Add all ingredients to a blender and purée until smooth.

-Studies show that athletes are less prone to suffer from muscles soreness and aches post-workout when drinking caffeine before their training.
+An espresso before your workout can improve performance.
+But is caffeine good for sore muscles, too?
+Studies show that athletes are less prone to suffer from muscle soreness and aches post-workout when drinking caffeine before their training.(2)

 3. Sour cherries

-Soothe sore muscles by drinking 1.5 oz of cherry juice both before and after your workout.
-Thanks to the juice’s anti-inflammatory effects and antioxidants, your muscles will recover more quickly.
+Relieve sore muscles by drinking 1.5 oz of cherry juice both before and after your workout.
+Thanks to the juice’s anti-inflammatory effects and antioxidants, your muscles will recover more quickly.(3)

 5. Tomato juice

-The omega-3 fatty acids contained in fish promote muscle recovery and healing.
-How amazing does Pesto Salmon with veggies sound?
-Try it out!
+The omega-3 fatty acids contained in fish promote muscle recovery and healing.(6)

-9. Chili and green tea
+7. green tea